 I should admit, first and foremost, that I’m biased toward the Huntsville City Schools Magnet Program – I’m a direct product of it.
 As an alumni of the Academy for Science & Foreign Language (ASFL), the Academy for Academics & Arts (AAA), and Lee High School’s Performing Arts Program (Vocal Magnet), I can tell you how the program benefitted me personally – even though I may not work in the arts at all now that I’m a grown adult.

-My children are now part of the magnet program (my seven year old is in 2nd grade at AAA), as is my husband (he’s the teacher of the Technical Theatre Magnet at Lee High School), so I’m now even more convinced that the Magnet Program is the way to go when it comes to schooling in Huntsville.
+My children attended AAA and my husband was the Technical Theatre Magnet at Lee High School, so I’m now even more convinced that the Magnet Program is the way to go when it comes to schooling in Huntsville.

 Here’s a short list of the competencies your child will gain in the magnet arts programs in Huntsville City School’s Magnet Arts programs.